ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification defining the error, if one exists.

-This Registry has been initially populated by the values in {{error-types}}.
+This registry has been initially populated by the values in {{error-types}}.
 The Reference column for all of these entries refers to this document.

 ## Expert Review Instructions {#review}